tttppp/ragl/rules.md

 3.5.1 Player is to explicitly state a season forfeit notice due to any reason that prevents finishing the season in a normal manner.
 Player has to notify officials, preferably in the dedicated Discord channel.

-3.5.2 Players that forfeited the season are cleared of any results for that season and are placed last in their respective group, above the disqualified players.
+3.5.2 Players that forfeited the season are cleared of any results (except strikes) for that season and are placed last in their respective group.

 ## 3.6 Disputes